 By 2012, all members of the third generation have taken part in programs offered by the Family Business Network.
 Even Gianluca's son Massimo, who never showed much interest in the firm, was enthusiastic to learn more about being a good, responsible, and competent owner.
 Especially Alessandra was fascinated to learn more about family governance.
-Having talked several times to Kajsa, the successor of a Swedish car retailer who invested in family governance, she is adamant that Moretti would profit from more structure in the family.
+Having talked several times to Kajsa, the successor of a Swedish car retailer who invested in family governance, she is adamant that Moretti would benefit from more structure in the family.

-Coming back home from the latest workshop, especially the idea of a family council has stuck with Alessandra.
+Coming back home from the latest workshop, the idea of a family council has especially stuck with Alessandra.
 Enthusiastic to try out the idea to create a meeting where the family can discuss their involvement in Moretti, she organizes a first meeting together with her sister Marina a few weeks later.
 Renting a cottage by the seaside near Livorno, they invite all family members to spend a weekend together and discuss their role at Moretti.
-Adamant to try out something new, the meeting soon falls back into old patterns.
-Gianluca takes over the meeting and leads it like a regular management meeting, Massimo quickly loses interests as the discussions turn around their investments in Cyprus, and Marina leaves the meeting several times to talk with an important client.
+Though the family members are eager to participate in this experimental meeting, they soon fall back into old patterns.
+Gianluca takes over the meeting and leads it like a regular management meeting, Massimo quickly loses interest as the discussions turn around their investments in Cyprus, and Marina leaves the meeting several times to talk with an important client.
 At the end of the day, Alessandra is deeply frustrated about the failed attempt to start a family council.
-Returning to the FBN meeting, she recounts her seaside setback, as Marina jokingly refers to, to the other participants.
+Returning to the FBN meeting, she recounts her seaside setback, as Marina jokingly refers to the meeting, to the other participants.
 Many of the family owners attending start to laugh in a friendly manner, recognizing the situation from their own experience, and share their stories of how they were able to overcome the initial resistance in the family.
 Sitting down with Kajsa at the end of the day, Alessandra decides to give the family council another try, knowing that she has to set it up differently.